-There has been no change in Amtech's s internal control over financial reporting during the first of quarter of fiscal 2 2008 that has materially affected , or is reasonably likely to materially affect, its internal control ov er financial reporting.
+There has been no change in Amtech's internal control over financial reporting during the first six months of fiscal 2008 that has materially affected, or is reasonably likely to materially affect, its internal control over financial reporting.

 PART II.
 OTHER INFORMATION